-During Q1 2019, a four-week mapping and sampling program was completed to characterize the coppermolybdenum-gold-silver concentrations and trace element geochemistry present in mineralized structures exposed in outcrop within the property.
+During Q1 2019, a four-week mapping and sampling program was completed to characterize the copper-molybdenum-gold-silver concentrations and trace element geochemistry present in mineralized structures exposed in outcrop within the property.
 The samples collected, although not necessarily representative of the mineralization on the property, provides information that could be used as vectors to the center of the porphyry system.
-The sampling program outlined two prospective target areas on the property that warrant further exploration.
+The sampling program outlined two large porphyry copper targets on the property that warrant further exploration.